JackChen890311/Papers/Papers/Backbones-Review (Survey).md

 todo: false
 scanned: true
 read: false
-summary: A survey work on CV backbone models
+summary: A survey work on CV backbone models.
 ---
 # Summary
 💡 Write a brief summary of this paper here